-MHEALTH4ALL brings together leading academics and non-academics - linguists, clinical and social psychologists, communication scientists, migrant and healthcare provider organisations, public service interpreters - and will develop, implement, and evaluate a sustainable digital information and communication platform.
+MHEALTH4ALL (Mental Health for All) brings together leading academics and non-academics - linguists, clinical and social psychologists, communication scientists, migrant and healthcare provider organisations, public service interpreters - and will develop, implement, and evaluate a sustainable digital information and communication platform.
 The platform, which is evidence-based, multilingual and culture-sensitive, is meant to enhance access to mental healthcare for third-country nationals with low language proficiency in the host country’s language, and this across various European healthcare settings.

 The three-year project (January 2022 - December 2024) is led by the University of Amsterdam (Prof. Dr. Barbara Schouten).
 The action has three interrelated objectives following a bottom-up approach.